Smurfit Kappa - Rewarding Shareholders, Clients And The Environment

 As we saw above Smurfit Kappa's high operating profitability has been the key driver behind its higher return on equity and the follow up market cap premium to book value.
 This is true both on a cross-sectional and time-series basis.

-Source: author's calculations based on data from annual reports and morningstar.com
+Source: Author's calculations based on data from annual reports and morningstar.com

 In the case of SKG, this improved profitability came on the back of higher gross margins or moving up through the value-added chain.
 Gross margin increased from 28% in 2006 to 33% in 2019, while administrative and distribution costs remained relatively stable as a share of revenue.

-Source: author's calculations based on data from Smurfit Kappa annual reports
+Source: Author's calculations based on data from Smurfit Kappa annual reports

 Compared to peers, Smurfit Kappa improved its gross margin the most, again followed by Mondi and Packaging Corporation.

-Source: author's calculations based on data from annual reports and morningstar.com
+Source: Author's calculations based on data from annual reports and morningstar.com

 Gross profitability is where SKG and Mondi are far superior to Packaging Corporation.
 Through innovation they offer higher value-added products at higher price.
 Not only that but more innovative products and related optimization and design services allow companies to attract the largest and heavily branded FMCG and eCommerce names.
 Clients, such as Procter & Gamble, Colgate-Palmolive or Mondelez, are more willing to pay for premium paper packaging in order to reduce their pollution footprint and improve perception among customers.
-In addition they are more willing to pay for follow-up services that help them increase sales volumes or reduce supply costs.
+In addition, they are more willing to pay for follow-up services that help them increase sales volumes or reduce supply costs.

-Source: author's calculations based on data from annual reports and morningstar.com
+Source: Author's calculations based on data from annual reports and morningstar.com

 Innovation is an area where Smurfit Kappa excels.
 The company has been centered around new paper packaging solutions which has moved its products up on the value-added ladder, thus creating a significant competitive advantage.